infeeeee/dyn2py/README.md

 Use cases:

 - Track changes in python nodes in source control systems like git
-- Work on python code in your favorite code editor outside Dynamo. `dyn2py` can also update Dynamo graphs from the previously exported python files.
+- Work on python code in your favorite code editor outside Dynamo. `dyn2py` can also update Dynamo graphs from previously exported python files.

 ## Installation